 Dry River vineyard was established in 1979 by Dr Neil and Dawn McCallum.
 In 2003 the vineyard and winery were sold to Julian Robertson and Reg Oliver with Neil staying at the helm as Chief Winemaker until his retirement in 2011.
 The name Dry River was that of one of the earliest South Wairarapa sheep stations.
 Although our vines are planted several kilometres away on the northern boundary of the Martinborough township, Dry River aptly describes the very arid, gravely and free-draining site.
 The first wines, Chardonnay, Gewurztraminer and Pinot gris were bottled in 1984 and Dry River has since developed a reputation as one of New Zealand’s most iconic pioneering wineries.
 The wines are largely sold by mail order and are not widely available through the retail trade.

 The Dry River

 The vineyards and winery are cared for by a small and dedicated team.
-In the winery, Wilco Lam is our Chief Winemaker, with Thomas Hindmarsh assisting him and Ant Mackenzie as consultant.
-Sue Rickey looks after Administration, Sarah Bartlett takes care of our Marketing and Communications, and the vineyards are tended by Nick James, Vineyard Manager, Michelle Mills and James Pittard.
+In the winery, Wilco Lam is our Chief Winemaker, with Thomas Hindmarsh assisting him.
+Sue Rickey looks after Administration, Sarah Bartlett takes care of our Marketing and Communications, and the vineyards are tended by James Pittard our Vineyard Manager, Michelle Mills and Ethan Pittard.